NahidKassam/graded_assignment_2/README.md

   then locate the file GA2_Geopandas_Spec.txt click import

-  Everytime you launch Jupyter from Anaconda, make sure have the correct environment selected.
+  Every time you launch Jupyter from Anaconda, make sure you have the correct environment selected.

-Do not change GA2_template.ipynb
+Please don't change the GA2_template.ipynb

 Thank you